dkwolf1/hass-security/README.md

 - S.M.A.R.T attribute thresholds are set by the manufacturer.
 In some cases these thresholds are unset, or are so high that they can only be used to confirm a failed drive, rather than detecting a drive about to fail.
 - `smartd` is a command line only tool.
 For head-less servers a web UI would be more valuable.

-**Scrutiny is a Hard Drive Health Dashboard & Monitoring solution, merging manufacturer provided S.M.A.R.T metrics with real-world failure rates.**
+**Hass-Security is a Hard Drive Health Dashboard & Monitoring solution, merging manufacturer provided S.M.A.R.T metrics with real-world failure rates.**

 # Features

-Scrutiny is a simple but focused application, with a couple of core features:
+Hass-Security is a simple but focused application, with a couple of core features:

 - Web UI Dashboard - focused on Critical metrics
 - `smartd` integration (no re-inventing the wheel)